raulloiscuns/advent_of_code_2022/README.md

 The input is a log of commands with information about a filesystem.
 A more elaborate program by using structs can be created, but in this case I prefer to keep it simple (although some folder structure information, that is not relevant to the problem, is lost).
 - Part 1: Find the sum of the sizes of directories with sizes less than 100000.
 - Part 2: Find the shortest directory to free up the needed space.

+## Day 8: Treetop Tree House

+The input is a matrix of trees' heights.
+- Part 1: Find the number of trees that are visible (a tree is visible if all of the other trees between it and an edge of the grid are shorter than it).
+- Part 2: Find the highest scenic score.
+The scenic score is found by multiplying together its viewing distance in each of the four directions, where the viewing distance is defined as the number of trees between a given tree and an edge that are visible from said tree.

+## Day 9: Rope Bridge

+The input is a list of instructions for the 2D movement of the head of a rope, where the letter represents a direction (up, down, left, right) and the number is the steps in said direction.
+- Part 1: For a rope with 2 knots, find the number of unique positions visited  by the tail of the rope (knot 2).
+- Part 2: For a rope with 10 knots, find the number of unique positions visited by the tail of the rope (knot 10).